satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).

-Where there is concern about exposing ideas before an article is even written, reviewers could be drawn from funding agencies, focus groups, or within the authors’ institutions or laboratories, rather than the general public.
+Where there is concern about exposing ideas before an article is even written, reviewers could be drawn from collaborators, funding agencies, focus groups, or within the authors’ institutions or laboratories, rather than the general public.

 .
 This would facilitate collaborative research and mirror open source project development closely.
 Such a process would also ensure that